4 - Evaluating models

 Predictions

-For our demo data set of n = 50 cats, the largest event time was 329.
+For our demo data set of n = 50 cats, we’ll make predictions every 30 days for roughly the first 10 months:

 #> # A tibble: 50 × 3